DanielPNewman/DanielPNewman.github.io/_posts/2016-01-07-Is-open-science-the-way-forward.md

 **So a total of ~80 hours of my time to gain the skills to make my analysis reproducible and share raw data.**
-And now because I have these skills and enjoy implementing them as a usual part of my analysis pipeline, **it will take me no extra time to make my data and analysis code open in the future.** This 80 hours of work actually saves me time in the long run, because of the advantages of reproducible code; it is easier to check for errors, if you comment it well you spend less time figuring out what you did later, etc. So you get back all of that 80 hours pretty quickly.
+And now because I have these skills and enjoy implementing them as a usual part of my analysis pipeline, **it will take me no extra time to make my data and analysis code open in the future.** In fact, this 80 hours of work actually saves me time in the long run, because of the advantages of reproducible code; it is easier to check for errors, if you comment it well you spend less time figuring out what you did later, etc. So you get back all of that 80 hours pretty quickly.
 So in the long run, the initial time-investment pays recurring dividends.
 So regarding applying for awards, post-doc positions, etc. I’m *banking on the hope that the reputational gain from doing fully open science from now on, not to mention the time it saves me in the long run, will be worth more than a small one-off expenditure of ~80 hours that it took me to learn the necessary skills.*
 Furthermore, if I ever need to leave academia and [pursue work in industry] [18] then having programing, or at least scripting, skills for data analysis along with git/github for version control and reproducible research makes you more valuable for [data science/analytics jobs] [18] in industry, than only knowing how to analyse data with the old point-and-click style methods with software like SPSS etc.